cudail/snolf-rb2/README.md

 afterwards.
 You can get it back by disabling the command, waiting until the drowning music starts again, getting air the normal way so the stage music resumes, then activating the command again.
-* You cannot change away from the Snolf skin in multiplayer as the game never considers the player stationary due to forcing the spinning state at all times.

 ## Credits